 1. Why is porcelain floor tile so much less expensive than handmade wall and floor tile?

 There are two key answers.
 The first is that floor tile is mass produced using high-speed production equipment.
 This process produces excellent, high quality tile well suited for the demands of flooring, while the labor costs (and individual craftsmanship) in each tile is very low.
 Handmade tile, on the other hand, is made one by one, by hand.
-Sometimes the effort per tile can exceed an hour.

 The second reason for the price difference is that the low prices from mass produced tile requires that each color and style be sold in, well, mass.
 Styles, sizes, and colors with low sales will be discontinued for economic reasons.
 Handmade tiles cannot achieve the savings of high volume, but also do not have to be ruled by high volume, and therefore handmade tile artisans are free to create many designs and explore many options - including custom, one-of-a-kind items.